carlostkd/Fido2/README.md

 1. Clone the repository: `git clone https://github.com/carlostkd/fido2.git`
 2. Navigate to the project directory: `cd fido2`
-3. You need to create your server side logic...
+3. You need to create your server side logic... as i dont know what server are you using the server code is not on this repo.
 4. Host it somehere or with your apache/nginx server.

 ## Screenshot